 • Check bar association status — Confirm the attorney is licensed and in good standing in your state.

-• Read reviews and ask for referrals — Client reviews and word-of-mouth recommendations are invaluable when selecting legal representation.
+• Read reviews and ask for referrals — Client reviews and word-of-mouth recommendations are invaluable.

-General Practice Attorneys vs. Specialists — Which Do You Need?
+General Practice vs. Specialist — Which Do You Need?

-Some attorneys describe themselves as "general practice" lawyers, meaning they handle a wide variety of legal matters.
-This can work well for straightforward issues — simple wills, minor disputes, or basic contract reviews.
+Some attorneys describe themselves as "general practice" lawyers, handling a wide variety of legal matters.
+This works for straightforward issues — simple wills, minor disputes, or basic contract reviews.

-The good news: with online directories like FindToGo, it's easier than ever to find a lawyer near you who specializes in exactly what you need — without spending hours calling around.
+For complex or high-stakes matters, a specialized attorney is almost always the better choice.
+And with FindToGo, it's easier than ever to find a specialist near you — without spending hours calling around.

 Questions to Ask Before Hiring Any Attorney